WebAssembly/tool-conventions/Linking.md

 * or from `offset` to `offset + 8` for I64;

-must lie within the section to which the relocation applies (as offsets are relative to the section's body, this means that they cannot be too large).
+must lie within the section to which the relocation applies (as offsets are relative to the section's contents, this means that they cannot be too large).
 In addition, the bytes being relocated may not overlap the boundary between the section's chunks, where such a distinction exists (it may not for custom sections).
 For example, for relocations applied to the CODE section, a relocation cannot straddle two